 Dr. Paget: It is a pleasure today to introduce today Dr. Sergio Schwartzman, a Clinical Associate Professor of Medicine at the Weill Medical College of Cornell University.
-Dr. Schwartzman is a superb rheumatologist, but also has an interest in inflammatory diseases of the eye, an important focus for our patients who develop these types of problems.
+Dr. Schwartzman is a superb rheumatologist, but also has a an interest in inflammatory diseases of the eye, an important focus for our patients who develop these types of problems.

 Dr. Schwartzman, why is the eye important to a rheumatologist and to a primary care physician?